 Calculations were performed in Matlab/Simulink, where the model and signal operations were established (Fig. 6).

-The simulation model was divided into appropriate sections: 1) Reconfigurable resonator with probes that route measured values to 2) Processing unit, where electrical quantities were evaluated and used in 3) PID controller, which produced the duty cycle to drive 4) PWM control signal, with the time delay varying with a phase (φ{ic}) of the current (i_c) .
-The computations always began at the time $t_0 = 0$ and the initial duty cycle D = 0.25.
+The simulation model was divided into appropriate sections: 1) Reconfigurable resonator with probes that route measured values to 2) the Processing unit, where electrical quantities were evaluated and used in 3) the PID controller, which produced the duty cycle to drive 4) the PWM control signal, with the time delay varying with a phase $(\varphi{ic})$ of the current $(i_c)$ .
+The computations always began at the time $t_0=0$ and the initial duty cycle D=0.25.
 After 0.5 ms (the time needed to wait out the transient state after the circuit started) the switch had been activated and the duty cycle was further transferred from the discrete PID.
-The resonant frequency f_0 , requested by a user, had to be fed into two blocks: as the switching frequency of the PWM generator and the fundamental frequency of the FFT block, since only sinusoidal components with the set f_0 were extracted from the measured voltage and current to be used in φ{ic} and Q/P calculations.
+The resonant frequency $f_0$ , requested by a user, had to be fed into two blocks: as the switching frequency of the PWM generator and the fundamental frequency of the FFT block, since only sinusoidal components with the set $f_0$ were extracted from the measured voltage and current to be used in $\varphi{ic}$ and Q/P calculations.

-Fig.6.
-The simulation model.
+Fig. 6.
+Simulation model